The Best Pinoy Haircuts Throughout History – Then and Now

 - 1990s Pinoy Hair Trends: Short, Flat, Spiky, Barber’s, Buzz, and Crew Cut

-- The 2000s and beyond: The Man Bun and Undercut
+- The 2000s and Beyond: The Man Bun and Undercut

 1950s Pinoy Hair Trend: Pompadour

-1970s Pinoy Haircut: The Beatles Bowl Cut
+1970s Pinoy Haircut: Bowl Cut or Bunot Haircut

 1980s Pinoy Hair Trend: Long Hair, Don’t Care!